 In January 2010 the NM HAI Advisory Committee submitted the New Mexico HAI Prevention Plan.
 The Plan provides for standardized data submission and for implementation of best practices to prevent HAI in New Mexico healthcare facilities.

 As progress on the Prevention Plan continues, more facilities are submitting HAI data voluntarily and the NM HAI Program will continue to identify and expand prevention efforts in New Mexico.
-The most recent progress report is the New Mexico Healthcare-associated Infections 2012 Report.
+The most recent progress report is the The New Mexico Healthcare-associated Infections Annual Report, August 2013.